Data93/project-3-dbt/README.md

 # For you that run Postgres in Docker

-1. If you run Postgres with docker then run this command to mount path to container docker run --name postgres-test -e PGDATA=/var/lib/postgresql/data -e POSTGRES_PASSWORD=postgres -e POSTGRES_USER=postgres -e POSTGRES_DB=postgres -p 5433:5432 -v ./dvdrental:/dvdrental -v dbt-postgres:/var/lib/postgresql/data -d postgres-test:12
+1. If you run Postgres with docker then run this command to mount path to container docker run --name postgres-test -e PGDATA=/var/lib/postgresql/data -e POSTGRES_PASSWORD=<your password> -e POSTGRES_USER=postgres -e POSTGRES_DB=postgres -p 5050:5050 -v ./dvdrental:/dvdrental -v dbt-postgres:/var/lib/postgresql/data -d postgres-test:12
 2. Run this to restore backup file docker exec -it <postgres container name> bash create database data_warehouse